The Okapi Fund for Nature Conservation in the Democratic Republic of Congo

 Investment Strategy

-The fund targets a 6% return on financial investments in stocks and bonds, with only investment income (not principal) available for grant distribution.
+The fund invests its capital through a professional portfolio manager, with only investment income (not principal) available for grant distribution.

 Application Success Factors